 Black Creek Watershed Management Plan

-A plan is being developed to address issues in the Black Creek watershed.
-For more information please see the Black Creek Watershed Management Plan (4MB) or contact the Shelby County Soil and Water Conservation District office at 573-633-2211.
+A plan as been developed to improve water quality in the Black Creek watershed.
+For more information please see the Black Creek Watershed Management Plan (4MB) or call the Shelby County Extension office at (573) 633-2640.

 Is your family or business prepared for an emergency?